Jeongmin0658/Tutorial_Kimgroup_kentech/Molecular Dynamics simulation/2023_fall_fundamentals_of_molecular_simulation/README.md

 # Kentech Tutorial of Advancing Sustainability through Computational Chemistry Methods.
-This page is for the 2023 summer CCP - Let's Roll a Dice: Monte Carlo Simulation 101
+This page is for Fundamental - Let's Roll a Dice: Monte Carlo Simulation 101

 1. Python coding
 2. Pi estimation